jdomenechb/rust-ddd-example/README.md

 ## Structure

+The source code is explicitly split into three of the typical DDD layers:
+- **Domain** - Where the business rules of the application reside.
+- **Application** - The layer that orchestrates Domain and Infrastructure, and contains the use cases for your application.
+- **Infrastructure** - Contains implementations of the abstractions defined in the Domain layer, and other infrastructure details.

+`main.rs` contains the initializations of the infrastructure implementations, and contains the UI implementation.

 ## Contribution
 Please, feel free to contribute asking, discussing, commenting or improving the application via Pull Requests or Issues.
 All type of feedback will be welcomed!